ngrok/ngrok-docs/docs/k8s/crds.md

 #### `url` notes

-The following formats are accepted
+The following formats are accepted:

 **Domain** - `example.org`

-When using the domain format you are only defining the domain.
+- When using the domain format you are only defining the domain.
 The scheme and port will be inferred.

 **Origin** - `https://example.ngrok.app` or `https://example.ngrok.app:443` or `tcp://1.tcp.ngrok.io:12345` or `tls://example.ngrok.app`

-When using the origin format you are defining the protocol, domain and port.
+- When using the origin format you are defining the protocol, domain and port.
 HTTP endpoints accept ports 80 or 443 with respective protocol.

-**Scheme** (shorthand) - `https://` or `tcp://` or `tls://` or `http://` When using scheme you are defining the protocol and will receive back a randomly assigned ngrok address.
+**Scheme** (shorthand) - `https://` or `tcp://` or `tls://` or `http://`

+- When using scheme you are defining the protocol and will receive back a randomly assigned ngrok address.

 **Internal** - `some.domain.internal`

-When ending your url with .internal, an internal endpoint will be created. nternal Endpoints cannot be accessed directly, but rather can only be accessed using the forward-internal traffic policy action.
+- When ending your url with .internal, an internal endpoint will be created.
+- Internal Endpoints cannot be accessed directly, but rather can only be accessed using the forward-internal traffic policy action.

 ### EndpointUpstream